supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

     ![Azure portal with a cloud shell pane](./images/25-10.png)

 4. If a **What's your current data project?** message is displayed, select **Finish** to close it.
 Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
-The sidebar expands to show the names of the task categories.

     ![Azure portal with a cloud shell pane](./images/25-11.png)

+    >**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
+Dismiss these and follow the instructions provided to complete the tasks in this exercise.

 5. Select the **(+) New** task, and then select **Cluster**.